 The most famous fresco of the church can be found on the left wall.
 It depicts the martyrdom of Thomas Becket, archbishop of Canterbury, in 1170.
 Becket was embroiled in a bitter conflict with King Henry II of England (1154-1189).
 Fearing for his life, the archbishop had already spent a few years in exile in France, but in 1170 he had been able to return to England.
 However, King Henry continued to display open hostility towards his archbishop, and at one point he uttered words which were interpreted by four knights as a command to kill Becket.
 There is still debate about which words the king actually used, but the phrase ‘Will no one rid me of this turbulent priest?’ has become immortal, not least because of a famous episode of Blackadder.
 Becket was murdered in his own cathedral on 29 December 1170.
 He was canonised in early 1173 by Pope Alexander III (1159-1181).

 Since the fresco depicts Becket as a saint, it must have been made after 1173.
 It is certainly one of the oldest depictions of the assassination in Italy, but the style suggests it was painted in the thirteenth rather than the twelfth century.
-A date between 1220 and 1230 seems plausible.
+A date of about 1230 seems plausible.
 At the time there was a conflict between the popes in Rome – especially Gregorius IX (1227-1241) and Innocentius (1243-1254) – on the one hand and the Holy Roman emperor Frederick II (1220-1250) on the other.
 Much like the conflict between Thomas Becket and King Henry II, this was a struggle between the Church and the secular authorities.
 Spoleto had been part of the Papal States since 1198, and the fresco, while depicting an event that took place in the past, may actually be referring to the ongoing conflict between the Pope and the Emperor.

 Even though the fresco is damaged, it is still possible to make out many of the fine details.
 We see two of the four knights, clad in chainmail and waving about large swords.
 The head of the knight on the right is gone, but the knight on the left can be seen wearing a helmet with a face mask.
 Becket is standing behind the altar and is protected by a servant.
 Perhaps this man is Edward Grim, a monk who tried to save the archbishop and was wounded in the attempt.
 If we study the fresco closely, the servant does seem to lose a hand.
 He also seems to have a tonsured head, so he could very well be a monk.
 Becket is struck on the head by the knight on the right, who has also taken hold of his right hand.
 On the altar are the archbishop’s mitre, a chalice and a book with the text DOMINVS VOBISCV(M), “the Lord be with you”.
 On the right is a fresco of Saint Nicolas of Bari, on the left a fresco of an unknown saint that appears to have been painted over the Becket fresco.